British Rail Class 175: Operations

 In 2019, a comprehensive refurbishment of the Class 175 fleet commenced.
 Performed at Alstom's Widnes facility, this work saw various improved amenities being installed for passengers, such as re-covered seats, the addition of at-seat USB and electrical sockets, new carpets throughout, and various other new interior fittings; a new external livery was also applied.
 Refurbishment of the last unit was reportedly completed in January 2022.
 During February 2021, operation of the Class 175s was transferred along with the franchise to the Welsh Government-owned operator Transport for Wales Rail.

-Units 175002 and 175005 were placed in storage in February 2023.